OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 damage to Lagavulin.
 Since Lagavulin's HP exceeds 141, the run is unwinnable in this case.

 ### Case 2: No boss relic swap and Outmaneuver is taken
+In this case, we note the following: the first mid-combat deck shuffle occurs at the start of turn 3.
+To see this, first let
+- $$s$$ be the number of Silent starter cards (Strike, Defend, Survivor, and Neutralize) in the deck,
+- let $$k$$ be the number of copies of Escape Plan and Prepared in the deck, and
+- let $$\ell$$ be the number of other cards in the deck.

 ### Case 3: Swap Ring of the Snake for Cursed Key